LealSilverio/budget101/README.md

 <!-- Make a list of things that you need to fix, improve, and add in the future. -->
 - Add GUI
+- Improve user input options
+- Add visual graphs for analysis of money expended based on category and month